Language-Research-Technology/ldaca-website/content/news/posts/cultural-heritage/index.md

 ## Service to the archiving community

 My contributions to the archiving community extended beyond CoEDL, through presentations, training modules and active participation in professional organisations.
-I have participated in conferences and workshops, representing CoEDL and {{< glossary_link display="PARADISEC" id="paradisec" >}} while discussing best practices in archiving and data management.
-I also focused on developing training sessions aimed at enhancing digitisation techniques, {{< glossary_link display="metadata" id="metadata" >}} management and workflow optimisation for fellow archivists.
+I have participated in conferences and workshops, representing CoEDL and <GlossaryLink display="PARADISEC" id="paradisec" /> while discussing best practices in archiving and data management.
+I also focused on developing training sessions aimed at enhancing digitisation techniques, <GlossaryLink display="metadata" id="metadata" /> management and workflow optimisation for fellow archivists.

 <br>